buildtimetrend/python-lib/README.md

 `pip install -r requirements.txt`

-or
+OR

-`pip install -r requirements-native.txt` (if you want to generate charts using `--trend=native` mode)
+`pip install -r requirements-native.txt`
+(if you want to generate charts using `--trend=native` mode)

-or install each dependency individually :
+OR install each dependency individually :

 ```
 pip install keen